-Located just a few miles north of Stirling, Dunblane is a pretty cluster of period buildings through which the River Allan flows.
-Picturesque viewpoints, tranquil riverside walks and charming landmarks abound, including the 16th century stone bridge spanning the river, Dunblane Cathedral, the 17th century Dean’s House, and Leighton Library, the oldest private library in Scotland.
+Located just a few miles north of Stirling, Dunblane boasts a pretty cluster of period buildings through which the River Allan flows.
+Picturesque viewpoints, tranquil riverside walks and charming landmarks abound, including the 16th century stone bridge spanning the river, Dunblane Cathedral, the 17th century Dean’s House and Leighton Library, the oldest private library in Scotland.

 The dual carriageway Perth Road provides easy access to the town, including the historic High Street, and offers ample park spaces.